![]() |

 This program handles error, log, hibernation etc. files to provide values for humans and other programs.

 And the program acts as MQTT subscriber and publisher using a mosquitto broker, currently on the same Raspberry Pi.
 The primary MQTT purpose was to have "own" MQTT periphery.
-Those are remote power relays and a battery voltage monitoring ESP8266 in the private LAN – the latter due to Pi's lack of analogue input.
+Those are remote power relays and a battery voltage monitoring ESP8266 in the private LAN – the latter choice was made due to Pi's lack of analogue input.

 Library usage